North Korea offers the first official confirmation that it has detained US soldier Travis King

 WHAT MIGHT HAPPEN NEXT

-The United States, South Korea and others have accused North Korea of using foreign detainees to wrest diplomatic concessions.
+The United States, South Korea and others have accused North Korea of using foreign detainees in the past to wrest diplomatic concessions.
 Some foreign detainees have said after their releases that their declarations of guilt while in North Korean custody were made under coercion.

 A U.S. Defense Department official, speaking on condition of anonymity because of the sensitivity of the matter, said the U.S. had no way to verify North Korea’s claims about King.
 The official said the Pentagon was working through all available channels to bring King back to the U.S.